Kamran-Afzali/Kamran-Afzali.github.io/_posts/STAN.md

 ### Conclusions Summary

-In this post we saw how to fit normal regression using STAN and how to get a set of important summaries from the models.
-The STAN model presented here should be rather flexible and could be fitted to dataset of varying sizes.
-Remember that the explanatory variables should be standardized before fitting the models.
-This is just a first glimpse into the many models that can fitted using STAN, in a later posts we will look at generalized linear models, extending to non-normal models with various link functions and also to hierarchical models.
+We learned how to fit normal regression using STAN and how to get a collection of useful summaries from the models in this post.
+The STAN model provided here should be quite adaptable, and it should be able to accommodate datasets of various sizes.
+Before fitting the models, remember to normalise the explanatory variables.
+This is just a taste of the many models that STAN can fit; in future postings, we'll look at generalised linear models, as well as non-normal models with various link functions and hierarchical models.

-This tutorial was simply a brief introduction on how simple linear regression models can be fitted using the Bayesian software STAN via the rstan package.
-Although this may seem a complex procedure compared with simply fitting a linear model under the frequentist framework, however, the real advantages of Bayesian methods become evident when the complexity of the analysis is increased (which is often the case in real applications).
-Indeed, the flexibility in Bayesian modelling allows to account for increasingly complex models in a relatively easy way.
-In addition, Bayesian methods are ideal when the interest is in taking into account the potential impact that different sources of uncertainty may have on the final results, as they allow the natural propagation of uncertainty throughout each quantity in the model.
+This tutorial provided only a quick overview of how to fit simple linear regression models with the Bayesian software STAN and the rstan library.
+Although this may appear to be a more difficult technique than just fitting a linear model in a frequentist framework, the real benefits of Bayesian methods become apparent as the analysis becomes more sophisticated (which is often the case in real applications).
+Indeed, the flexibility of Bayesian modelling makes it very simple to account for increasingly complicated models.
+Furthermore, Bayesian approaches are suitable for taking into consideration the potential impact of many sources of uncertainty on the final conclusions, as they allow for natural uncertainty propagation throughout each paramether.

 ## References